cse031sust02/hugo_blog/content/posts/payment-using-stripe.md

 #### 3. [Mobile SDKs](https://stripe.com/docs/mobile)
 Stripe has native libraries for iOS and Android applications.

-### Step 2.
-Use the tokenized payment information
+### Step 2 : Use the tokenized payment information
 While a token is created on the first step, now the token is used by our server-side to make an API request to Stripe.
-Two common examples of when you would use a token are,
+Two common examples of when you would use a token are :

 #### Charging the customer immediately
 We can create a one-time charge request to charge a customer’s card.